jonathan-robertson/quantum-elevators/README.md

 Single Player Game | Yes | Yes | self (of course)

 > 🤔 If you aren't sure what some of this means, details steps are provided below to walk you through the setup process.

+### Map Considerations for Installation or UnInstallation

+- Does **adding** this mod require a fresh map?
+  - No!
+You can drop this mod into an ongoing map without any trouble.
+  - Because Quantum Elevators will show up in every trader's inventory, you may want to interact with each trader after installing this mod (and restarting the server/game) and opt to reset each trader's inventory.
+You can request this with Debug Mode enabled (run admin command `dm`, then close the admin console and hit `Q`; this enables the admin trader option to force an early restock).
+- Does **removing** this mod require a fresh map?
+  - Yes for the 2 key reasons:
+    1. Some players will use elevators to travel into base locations that would otherwise be completely sealed off from the rest of the world.
+Suddenly removing/disabling the ability to do this would result in incredible frustration as some players would then need to break out of their bases and may not even have the tools necessary to do so.
+If this was the only reason for concern, removing Quantum Elevators mid-map would already be highly discouraged.
+    2. Additionally, technical issues arise if players step on a panel's previous location after removing this mod (causing endless red errors in the client-side console, resulting in the player being locked in place).
+This is because Quantum Elevators uses the BuffWhenWalkedOn property in the 2 special blocks it adds, which is a common feature of many block-based 7 Days to Die mods.
+Removing any block of this type from the game after it has been placed will cause the same issue and

 ### Windows PC (Single Player or Hosting P2P)